AMReX-Fusion/Furnace/Exec/hydro_tests/RT/README.md

 instability is triggered by perturbing the interface between the dense and light fluid.

-This problem was used in the Castro I paper to compare different PPM types.
+This problem was used in the Furnace I paper to compare different PPM types.